Ju-an/U073U5KPQDT-MLOps-WeldSpot/README.md

 Instructions on how to generate the docker image are provided in the [Installation](#Installation) section.

 Additionally, if using WSL, for allowing NVIDIA GPU in model training, the Windows machine should have updated [NVIDIA Drivers](https://www.nvidia.com/Download/index.aspx) installed.
 This is optional if no NVIDIA GPU is available, but will increase the training speed.
 Installation scripts (e.g., Makefile) already automate most of the installation required, you only need to ensure latest NVIDIA drivers in case.
-If you run `nvidia-smi` command on terminal and see your GPU available, you're good to go.
+If you run `nvidia-smi` command on terminal and see your GPU available, it means you can run tensorflow with GPU, if it gives error tensorflow (for training the models) will run with the CPU.

 ## Client
 I adapted an app based in an [example of TFLite plugin for flutter](https://github.com/tensorflow/flutter-tflite/tree/main/example/image_classification_mobilenet).